-Puppies like to know they are going to the potty the right way, and sometimes it takes a little time until they feel they are in control.
+Eager-to-please kids like to know they are going to the potty the right way, and sometimes it takes a little time until they feel they are in control.
 If your child is ready to move on to underwear, great.
 If not, don’t push.
-Slow down and let your Puppy continue to enjoy Pull-Ups until she feels ready.
+Slow down and let your generally cooperative child continue to enjoy Pull-Ups until they feel ready.

-When your child is ready, remember to make her a part of the process, knowing the time you spend working on this together will be an important bonding experience.
-The emotional connection you develop now with your Puppy will be helpful in later stages and challenges of life.
+When your child is ready, remember to make them a part of the process, knowing the time you spend working on this together will be an important bonding experience.
+The emotional connection you develop now with your eager-to-please toddler will be helpful in later stages and challenges of life.
 “Today we are going to go on a special shopping trip.
 You are working so hard in your potty training, let’s get you some underwear so you can be a big kid!”

 It’s practically guaranteed that there will be some poop or pee ending up in this glorious new underwear– that’s just part of the process.
 Say, “Oops, we didn’t make it to the potty in time for this one.
 Let’s work together to put this poop in the potty where it goes, and then clean you up.
 Keep up the good work of trying to make it to the potty in time."
 The calmer and more relaxed you are, the calmer and more relaxed your little learner will be, too.

 You can also model language and self-talk when you need to use the potty.
-You may not think that your Puppy is listening, but he is.
-(Puppies are always listening!)
+You may not think that your agreeable toddler is listening, but they are.
+(Eager-to-please children are always listening!)
 "Hmm.
 I feel my tummy getting tight, I think I need to use the potty.
 Wow, I feel so much better now that I used the potty!
 Now, we can getback to playing/reading/watching TV."

 With potty training, your child is mastering a whole new skill set, so foster that joy of learning.
 At this stage, potty time is still a special time you have together.